shaik1002/biggitlabbomb/doc/user/project/wiki/index.md

 > - [Renamed](https://gitlab.com/gitlab-org/gitlab/-/issues/398152) from content editor to rich text editor in GitLab 16.2.

-GitLab provides a rich text editing experience for GitLab Flavored Markdown in wikis.
+GitLab provides a WYSIWYG editing experience for GitLab Flavored Markdown in wikis.

 Support includes: